 People with M.E. experience isolation for all sorts of reasons.
 They may be too unwell to physically leave the house very often - or at all.
 Others have had to stop work and reduce their social contact.
 Most tell us that they sometimes feel alone because their friends, family and colleagues don't fully understand the impact of M.E.
-You can hear from two people who have the illness and a carer in our awareness-raising video, which was produced as part of M.E.
-Awareness Week 2016.
+You can hear from two people who have the illness and a carer in our awareness-raising video about the impact of this isolation.

 Action for M.E. is here to help.

-We asked people with M.E. what would help make a difference and, as part of our 2016 M.E.
-Awareness Week campaign, came up with a list of top ten actions you can take, right now, to reduce isolation for your friend, family member or colleague with M.E.
+We asked people with M.E. what would help make a difference and came up with a list of top ten actions you can take, right now, to reduce isolation for your friend, family member or colleague with M.E.